Merlin Hay, 24th Earl of Erroll: Military and business career

 The Earl of Erroll became a Lieutenant at the Atholl Highlanders since 1974, and is a Member of the Royal Company of Archers.
 He served in the 21st SAS Artists Rifles (V) Territorial Army from 1975 to 1990, and was an Honorary Colonel of the Royal Military Police (Territorial Army) from 1992 to 1997.

 Lord Erroll has worked as a marketing and computer consultant, is a Freeman of the City of London, and Prime Warden of the Worshipful Company of Fishmongers (2000–01).
 He continues to head the Puffin's Club, founded by his father.
-He was President of ERADAR, an e-business consultancy, and is Chairman of the Digital Policy Alliance (EURIM).
+He is President of ERADAR, an e-business consultancy, and is President of the Digital Policy Alliance (EURIM).

 He was a director of LASSeO, a not-for-profit technical standardization and interoperability membership organisation for smartcard technologies.

 Politics

 Lord Erroll was one of 90 excepted hereditary peers elected to remain in the House of Lords following the House of Lords Act 1999.
 A programmer and system designer by trade, he sits as a crossbencher and usually speaks on matters relating to cybersecurity and information technology.
 He was a member of the Science and Technology Committee and criticised Gordon Brown's government for what he said was a failure to curb cybercrime after four government agencies, including the Ministry of Defence and HM Revenue and Customs, reported massive losses of data in 2008.
 Most recently he was a member of the Information Committee from 2007 to 2012.

+Lord Erroll served as Lord High Constable of Scotland at the coronation of King Charles III and Queen Camilla in 2023.